pulumi/docs/content/registry/packages/google-native/api-docs/compute/v1/regiondisk/_index.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#customerencryptionkey">Pulumi.<wbr>Google<wbr>Native.<wbr>Compute.<wbr>V1.<wbr>Inputs.<wbr>Customer<wbr>Encryption<wbr>Key<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}Encrypts the disk using a customer-supplied encryption key.
-After you encrypt a disk with a customer-supplied key, you must provide the same key if you use the disk later (e.g. to create a disk snapshot, to create a disk image, to create a machine image, or to attach the disk to a virtual machine).
-Customer-supplied encryption keys do not protect access to metadata of the disk.
-If you do not provide an encryption key when creating the disk, then the disk will be encrypted using an automatically generated key and you do not need to provide a key to use the disk later.{{% /md %}}</dd><dt class="property-optional"
+    <dd>{{% md %}}Encrypts the disk using a customer-supplied encryption key or a customer-managed encryption key.
+Encryption keys do not protect access to metadata of the disk.
+After you encrypt a disk with a customer-supplied key, you must provide the same key if you use the disk later.
+For example, to create a disk snapshot, to create a disk image, to create a machine image, or to attach the disk to a virtual machine.
+After you encrypt a disk with a customer-managed key, the diskEncryptionKey.kmsKeyName is set to a key *version* name once the disk is created.
+The disk is encrypted with this version of the key.
+In the response, diskEncryptionKey.kmsKeyName appears in the following format: "diskEncryptionKey.kmsKeyName": "projects/kms_project_id/locations/region/keyRings/ key_region/cryptoKeys/key /cryptoKeysVersions/version If you do not provide an encryption key when creating the disk, then the disk is encrypted using an automatically generated key and you don't need to provide a key to use the disk later.{{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="guestosfeatures_csharp">
 <a href="#guestosfeatures_csharp" style="color: inherit; text-decoration: inherit;">Guest<wbr>Os<wbr>Features</a>